datayana/datayana.github.io/pages/study/zen/gateless-case2-full.md

 ### What if we could hold both together?

-What I suggest this reading points to, is that the opposition between those two views is a trap, a false dichotomy.
+What I suggest this read points to, is that the opposition between those two views is a trap, a false dichotomy.

 Maybe that's why the _Mumonkan_ closes the case the verses: